 Paul Whitney Larson Gallery, University of Minnesota

 Milwaukee Art Center (Milwaukee Art Museum) (See Jay Joslyn's review "CAP Serves As a Catalyst," Milwaukee Sentinel, Milwaukee, Vol. 7, No. 77, October 19, 1968, Part 1, p.
 29. Note: "CAP" = "Children's Arts Program" at the Milwaukee Art Center.
-Patrick Redmond's work included in three-person exhibit in the "first `graduate' show CAP has mounted")
+Patrick Redmond's work included in three-person exhibit in the "first 'graduate' show CAP has mounted")

-College of Visual Arts, St. Paul
+College of Visual Arts, Saint Paul, Minnesota

 MCAD (Minneapolis College of Art & Design)